-4. Eight artefacts may be traded for 0.01 General Morale increase (but not beyond 1.50) which may be received by the Archaeology Tribe or any other unit of the Clan that occupies the same site as the Archaeology Tribe.
+4. Eight artefacts may be traded for 0.01 General Morale increase which may be received by the Archaeology Tribe or any other unit of the Clan that occupies the same site as the Archaeology Tribe.

 Museum

 Requires Arch10, requires also Lit7, Eco8, Eng8 Stn 4) requires 6000 stones to build.
 Arch10, Eng 8 and Stn4 can be provided via Joint Project, but the Tribe which will operate the Museum must have Lit7 and Eco8.